 Ever experienced an eating disorder?

-Please take our survey to help us understand more about these devastating illnesses & make a genuine contribution to the diagnosis, management & treatment of eating disorders.
+Please take our short 15 minute survey to help us understand more about these devastating illnesses & make a genuine contribution to the diagnosis, management & treatment of eating disorders.

 AUS researchers seeking 3,500+ volunteers for world’s largest eating disorders genetics investigation

 The Eating Disorders Genetics Initiative (EDGI) is the world's largest genetic investigation into eating disorders ever performed.
 The local arm of EDGI aims to identify hundreds of genes that influence a person’s risk of developing anorexia nervosa, bulimia nervosa & binge-eating disorder in order to improve treatments, &, ultimately save lives.